learn-co-students/dc-web-082718/05a-code-challenge-review/README.md

 - your models are clients, drivers, rides
   - a client has a name
   - a driver has a name
-  - a driver has a car (stored as a string of make model, e.g. "Toyota Camry")
+  - a driver has a car (stored as a string of make/model, e.g. "Toyota Camry")
   - a ride has a distance (as a float)
   - a client has many rides
   - a driver has many rides